qiaohuang/qiaohuang.github.io/_posts/2020-10-17-about-the-site.markdown

 If you see any mistakes or want to suggest any changes, please create an [issue](https://github.com/qiaohuang/qiaohuang.github.io/issues/new) in the source repo or comment here. ([How comments work?](/test#comments))

-## Change Log
+## Changelog

-In the spirit of an open redesign, I'm constantly tweaking and changing, here is my log.
+In the spirit of an open redesign, I'm constantly tweaking and changing.

 - 2021-05-07 · Add [Sitemap](https://a254311.sitemaphosting7.com/4229114/sitemap.html).
 - 2021-04-20 · Reorganize Posts.
 Add Change Log.